msanoli2503-wq/DHCP-Juan-Manu/DOC.md

        valid_lft forever preferred_lft forever

 ---

-## Step 4: Client 1 (c1) – DHCP Dynamic Address
+## Step 5: Client 2 (c2) – Fixed IP via MAC

-Once again we  automated this with [provision-c1.sh](https://github.com/msanoli2503-wq/DHCP-Juan-Manu/blob/main/FILES/provision-c1.sh)....
+Once again we automated this with [provision-c1.sh](https://github.com/msanoli2503-wq/DHCP-Juan-Manu/blob/main/FILES/provision-c1.sh)

+Thanks to the provision c1 requests an IP from the DHCP server through eth1 and It receives an address between 192.168.57.25 and 192.168.57.50.

+If you want it you could check it with the  **ip** command oce more to see the results.

+---

+## STEP 5 CLIENT 2 (c2)-FIXED IP VIA MAC
+We configured this with the static lease in the server’s dhcpd.conf and [provision-c2.sh](https://github.com/msanoli2503-wq/DHCP-Juan-Manu/blob/main/FILES/provision-c2.sh)

+1. The c2 uses DHCP, but the server recognizes its MAC and always gives: **192.168.57.4**